joecre/megaline-plan-analysis/README.md

 ## Overview

-I was tasked with analyzing revenue data for Megaline, a telecom company offering two prepaid plans: Surf and Ultimate.
-The goal was to determine which plan generates more revenue to help guide future advertising strategy.
+Megaline, a telecom provider, offers two prepaid mobile plans — Surf and Ultimate.
+The company wanted to determine which plan generates more revenue in order to guide future marketing and advertising investments.

-Using data from 2018 on 500 clients, I explored user behavior based on calls, text messages, and internet usage.
-I calculated monthly revenue per user and used hypothesis testing to compare average revenue between the two plans and across regions.
+Using 2018 data from 500 clients, I analyzed call, text, and internet usage patterns to calculate monthly revenue per user.
+I also used statistical hypothesis testing to compare revenue performance between the two plans and across regions.

+This project focuses on data cleaning, feature engineering, visualization, and statistical testing to deliver actionable insights for business decision-making.

+---

 ## Key Insights

-- The Ultimate plan generates higher average revenue per user than the Surf plan.
+- **Ultimate plan customers generate higher average monthly revenue** than Surf customers.
-- Surf users incur more overage charges, contributing to higher revenue variability.
+- **Surf users tend to incur more overage charges**, creating higher variability in their monthly revenue.
-- No statistically significant revenue difference was found between NY–NJ region users and others.
+- **No statistically significant revenue difference** was found between customers in the NY–NJ region and other regions.
-- Both plans show similar patterns in call and message usage, while Ultimate users tend to use slightly more internet data.
+- Usage patterns for calls and messages are similar across both plans, while **Ultimate users consume slightly more internet data** on average.

+---

 ## Tools and Technologies